wangzheng456123/HDGrid/README.md

 1. ##### parse dataset:

    HDGrid uses an HDF5 dataset as input.
 Before running HDGrid, you need to parse the HDF5 dataset into raw data.
-This can be done by simply running the read_hdf5.py script located in the src folder.
+This can be done by simply running the read_hdf5.py script.

 2. ##### config HDGrid:
    Before running HDGrid, you need to create a HDGrid.conf file.
 A sample configuration file is shown below: